SublimeText/sublime-text-docset/README.md

 1. Open the "Docsets" tab.
 1. Click the <kbd>+</kbd>.
 1. Choose "Add Local Docset".
-1. Select the `sublime-text.docset` in the `www.sublimetext.com` folder.
+1. Select the `sublime-text.docset` in the
+   `sublime-text/www.sublimetext.com` folder.
 1. Optionally change the keyword.
+1. Repeat for `sublime-merge/www.sublimemerge.com`

 ###  Install a local folder to Zeal